 For a full picture of our offerings, review the sections on Heritage Tours, Youth Education, and Special Events in this report.

-AUTHOR EVENT Sandra M. Gilbert and Susan Gubar with Still Mad: American Women Writers and Feminist Imagination, September 2, 2021 with The Dressmakers of Auschwitz, September 14, 2021
+AUTHOR EVENT Sandra M. Gilbert and Susan Gubar with Still Mad: American Women Writers and Feminist Imagination, September 2, 2021

 WYNER FAMILY JEWISH HERITAGE CENTER VIRTUAL EVENT Lucy Adlington with The Dressmakers of Auschwitz,